johndoe605/nagios/README.md

 - AXFR-to-nagios - Simple script which converts a DIG zonetransfer to a nagios HTTP check config file
 - check_updates - simple checks for apt, yum and pacman updates.
 - output_utils - Just some utilities to manipulate plugins output.
 TODO evaluate to take this out to another project.

+## TODOS

+- Evaluate to make pull requests against the original repository.